Attainment at age 16

 By area

-Percentage of students achieving a pass (grade 5 or above) in both GCSE English and maths by the end of key stage 4, by region and eligibility for free school meals (FSM) (England, September 2012 to July 2022)
+Percentage of students achieving a grade 5 or above in both GCSE English and maths, by region and eligibility for free school meals (FSM) (England, 2022 to 2023 school year)

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for each region is highly likely to be within.
 In many cases the confidence intervals overlap.
 This suggests differences between specific regions may not be statistically significant.